UN: Nearly 71 million now displaced by war, violence at home

 The report also puts a statistical skeleton onto often-poignant individual stories of people struggling to survive by crossing rivers, deserts, seas, fences and other barriers, natural and man-made, to escape government oppression, gang killings, sexual abuse, militia murders and other such violence at home.

 UNHCR said 70.8 million people were forcibly displaced at the end of last year, up from about 68.5 million in 2017 — and nearly a 65% increase from a decade ago.
-Among them, nearly three in five people — or more than 41 million people — have been displaced within their home countries.
+Among them, nearly three in five people — or more than 41 million — are displaced within their home countries.

 “The global trends, once again unfortunately, go in what I would say is the wrong direction,” Grandi told reporters in Geneva.
 “There are new conflicts, new situations, producing refugees, adding themselves to the old ones.
 The old ones never get resolved.”

-The phenomenon is both growing in size and duration.
+The phenomenon is growing in both size and duration.
 Some four-fifths of the “displacement situations” have lasted more than five years.
 After eight years of war in Syria, for instance, its people continue to make up the largest population of forcibly displaced people, at some 13 million.

-Amid runaway inflation and political turmoil at home, Venezuelans for the first time accounted for the largest number of new asylum-seekers in 2018, with more than 340,000 — or more than one in five worldwide last year.
+Amid runaway inflation and political turmoil at home, Venezuelans for the first time accounted for the largest number of new asylum-seekers in 2018, totaling more than 340,000 — or more than one in five worldwide last year.
 Asylum-seekers receive international protection as they await acceptance or rejection of their requests for refugee status.

 UNHCR said that its figures are “conservative” and that Venezuela masks a potentially longer-term trend.